Brad-Portouw/MECH105-Algorithms/README.md

 3. **LU Factorization (luFactor):**
      - luFactor will determine the LU factorization of a square coeficient matrix along with a permutation matrix.
 4. **Simpson's 1/3 Algorithm (Simpson):**
-     - Simpson is a matlab function that will perform the composite Simpson's 1/3 rule in order to estimate the definite integral of a given function.
+     - Simpson is a matlab function that will perform the composite Simpson's 1/3 rule in order to estimate the definite integral of a given data set.